Crystal River – Bronson Transmission Line Project

 If a new easement or an update to the current easement is required, a company representative will contact the property owner to discuss the easement process.
 Additionally, we will be assessing the need to clear obstructions and vegetation within the current easement to prepare for construction.
 Property owners will be notified in advance should either of these issues need to be addressed.

-Construction activities are anticipated to begin in Fall 2021 and be completed in late 2023.
+Construction activities are anticipated to begin in Summer 2022 and be completed in early 2024.

 Key Dates